yehorbolt/MOOP_SYB/README.md

 User can withdraw money from: savings and checking cards.
 User can put on all cards his money.
 User can make a transfer only from: credit and checking cards.
+If user has a job, he can take credit that is equal or more than 1/4 of all money he has on the cards. if user is workless, he can take creit that is equal or more than 1/2 of all money he has on the cards. user can have only one credit!

 ## How to install a project?
 In your IDE, clone the project and use the command: